raspberrypi/usbboot/secure-boot-recovery/README.md

 * The bootloader will only load OS images signed with the customer private key.
 * The EEPROM configuration file must be signed with the customer private key.
-* It is not possible to install an old version of the bootloader that does support secure boot.
+* It is not possible to downgrade to an old version of the bootloader that doesn't support secure boot.
 * This option requires EEPROM version 2022-01-06 or newer.
 * BETA bootloader releases are not signed with the ROM secure boot key and will